-• Springfield Public School District recognizes adequate nutrition is essential to student's mental, physical and academic growth.
+Springfield Public School District recognizes adequate nutrition is essential for student's mental, physical and academic growth.
 All children (grades K-12) participating in the national school breakfast program and the national school lunch program, whether free, reduced or paid rate will receive a full reimbursable breakfast and/or lunch meal that meets USDA requirements regardless if they do not have adequate money in their student accounts or in hand to cover the cost of the meal at the time of service.
-If a student doesn't have adequate money to cover the cost of a meal after they have reached the charge limit for their grade level, the student will be provided an alternate reimbursable meal.
+If a student does not have adequate money to cover the cost of a meal, they will be allowed to charge the cost of a full reimbursable meal.
+No student regardless of eligibility will be allowed to purchase ala carte items if the student has a deficit balance, even if they have cash.
+They must pay their lunch account balance before purchasing ala carte items.
 Students and parents will be notified of the deficit balance of their account in person, by phone or email.
 You can access a full copy of the Meal Charge Policy on the Nutrition Service website.
+The free and reduced meal benefit application is found at this link: